 Student Affairs strives to serve and give voice to all students by empowering them through opportunities of self-advocacy, connection, leadership, and mentorship to achieve their individual goals.

 Office of Student Engagement and Success

-Student Engagement and Success makes it possible for students to become engrossed in college life.
+The Office of Student Engagement and Success makes it possible for students to build connections in college life.
 There are also opportunities for students to be heard and represented at Associated Students of the College of Western Idaho (ASCWI) meetings (e.g., Student Leadership Circle) and student forums.
-All activities are educationally driven based on student interests, concerns, and desires of the current student body and are aimed at enhancing each student’s experience and personal development.
+All activities are educationally driven; based on student interests, concerns, and the desires of the current student body; and are aimed at enhancing each student’s experience and personal development.